 Experiencing pain and discomfort around the outside region of the buttock which can spread partially down the outside of the thigh is a common cause for concern that the hip joint has been damaged.

-Although this warrants professional advice, this presentation does not typically represent an issue with the ball and socket joint of the hip and at Pure Physiotherapy, our practitioners will be able to rule out joint involvement through physical assessment and accurate diagnosis.
+Although this warrants professional advice, this presentation does not typically represent an issue with the ball and socket joint of the hip.
+Our practitioners will be able to rule out joint involvement through physical assessment and accurate diagnosis.

 This presentation may be associated with a condition known as gluteal tendinopathy, representing a common cause of disability in runners, less active people and 1 in 4 females over 50 years of age.
 Gluteal tendinopathy considerably impacts quality of life through reducing physical activity levels, pain with weight bearing tasks and disrupts sleep.
 At Pure Physiotherapy, our skilled clinicians will be able to help determine the factors contributing to your pain and discomfort and work with you to develop a personalised and progressive management and exercise plan.